Science, Technology, Engineering and Mathematics (STEM)Add to Favourites

 Students write stories for their Claymation movies, usually set around a topic, for example sustainability.

-Robogals is an international university student-run organisation, which aims to substantially increase the number of young women pursuing engineering in their tertiary studies and careers.
+Year 6 has also received expert help from the Robogals organisation.
+Robogals is an international university student-run organisation founded by the 2012 Young Australian of the Year Marita Cheng.
+The main aim of Robogals is to substantially increase the number of young women pursuing engineering in their tertiary studies and careers.
 Its primary activity is Robotics workshops, aimed at girls in Junior and Secondary School.
-Robogals visit Year 6 students and assist them to build and program a LEGO robot.

 The schools featured in the Innovative Schools list cover an array of ‘innovative’ approaches from use of technology to new learning environments, curriculum design, teacher and student development and more.